xlang-ai/xlang-ai.github.io/data/blog_posts/openlemur.md

 <br>

-The Lemur project is a collaborative effort between XLang Lab and Salesforce Research.
+The Lemur project is a open collaborative research effort between [XLang Lab](https://xlang.ai) and [Salesforce Research](https://www.salesforceairesearch.com/).
 We would like to thank Salesforce Research, Google Research, and Amazon AWS for their gift support to this open-source effort!
 The open-source model still has a long way to go compared to closed-source models.
 However, we look forward to Lemur's work becoming a valuable effort in establishing a more powerful and balanced foundation for the open-source model and driving research on agent models.

 <br>